eralmendral/EIRIS/README.md

 - Students
 - Teachers

-### Why:
--

-### Why is it named EIRIS:
-- Eiris - means messenger
-- The iris is the colored part of the eye that controls how much light enters the eye.
-It's located between the cornea and the lens.
-- To see  = To know = To educate = To enlighten = To Illuminate
-- The meaning of the name Iris comes directly from the Greek word iris, which means "rainbow."

 <br />
 <hr />
 https://www.theoi.com/Pontios/Iris.html <br />
 IRIS was the goddess of the rainbow and the messenger of the Olympian gods.
 She was often described as the handmaiden and personal messenger of Hera.
 Iris was a goddess of sea and sky--her father Thaumas "the wondrous" was a marine-god, and her mother Elektra "the amber" a cloud-nymph.
 For the coastal-dwelling Greeks, the rainbow's arc was most often seen spanning the distance beteween cloud and sea, and so the goddess was believed to replenish the rain-clouds with water from the sea.
 Iris had no distinctive mythology of her own.
 In myth she appears only as an errand-running messenger and was usually described as a virgin goddess.
 Her name contains a double meaning, being connected with both the Greek word iris "the rainbow" and eiris "messenger."

-Iris is depicted in ancient Greek vase painting as a beautiful young woman with golden wings, a herald's rod (kerykeion), and sometimes a water-pitcher (oinochoe) in her hand.
-She was usually depicted standing beside Zeus or Hera, sometimes serving nectar from her jug.
-As cup-bearer of the gods Iris is often indistinguishable from Hebe in art.